-Most states have laws prohibiting certain types of consensual sexual activities, although sodomy bans applicable to same-sex partners have been ruled unconstitutional.
-In North Carolina, prohibited consensual sexual activity laws include bans on indecent exposure and bestiality.
-And while the state still bans sodomy in same-sex relationships, it is completely unenforceable.
+Most states have laws prohibiting certain types of consensual sexual activities, but sodomy bans applicable to same-sex partners have been ruled unconstitutional under Lawrence v.
+Texas (2003).
+Two years later, the North Carolina Supreme Court followed suit in State v.
+Whiteley (2005) and also ruled the prohibition of same-sex acts unconstitutional.
+In North Carolina, prohibited consensual sexual activity laws today include bans on indecent exposure and bestiality.

 Review the following table to learn more about North Carolina's prohibited consensual sexual activity laws, and see FindLaw's Sex Crimes section for related information.

 |North Carolina repealed its sodomy criminalization statute in 2005.

 |Not applicable, unless sodomy is committed against an animal.
 Under N.C.
 Gen.Stat. § 14-177, if the crime is against a beast (or animal), the crime is considered a "Crime Against Nature," and is punishable as a Class I felony.

 |Under N.C.
 Gen.Stat. § 15A-615, after the indictment or the finding of probable cause on an offense involving nonconsensual vaginal, anal, or oral intercourse or intercourse with a child under the age of 12, or under N.C.
 Gen.Stat. § 14-202.1 with a child under the age of 16, a victim may request testing for HIV or other STIs.
 If the court finds probable cause that a significant risk of transmission exists, the court shall order testing.